2022–23 Duquesne Dukes men's basketball team

 The 2022–23 Duquesne Dukes men's basketball team represented Duquesne University during the 2022–23 NCAA Division I men's basketball season.
 The team was led by sixth-year head coach Keith Dambrot and played their home games at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania as a member of the Atlantic 10 Conference.
+They finished the season 20–11, 10–8 in A-10 play to finish in a tie for sixth place.
+They lost to La Salle in the first round of the A-10 tournament.
+The Dukes were invited to the College Basketball Invitational where they were defeated by Rice in the first round.

 Previous season

 The Dukes finished the 2021–22 season 6–24, 1–16 in A-10 play to finish in last place.
 They lost in the first round of the A-10 Tournament to Rhode Island.